GoogleCloudPlatform/guacamole-on-gcp/README.md

 # Apache Guacamole on Google Cloud Platform

-See the tutorial at TODO
+See the tutorial at [Google Cloud Architecture Center](https://cloud.google.com/architecture/deploy-guacamole-gke)

 This is not an officially supported Google product